-I keep 100 percent of the commissions I earn as a real estate agent and investor working with Stuart St James.
-AJS Real Estate provides rebates to clients because of the brokerage model at Stuart St James.
+I keep 100 percent of the commissions I earn as a real estate agent and investor working with Stuart St James, as a result I can offer saving to clients through buyer rebates.
 Read more about SSJ and why I think they offer the best real estate brokerage model.

 Buyer Rebate Program FAQ’s: